Skip to main content

 Human History

 The coastal communities of northern Camagüey Province have long known the flamingo colony at Río Máximo as a spectacular natural phenomenon.
 Artisanal fishing for marine species in the estuarine area and coastal waters has been a traditional livelihood.
 Salt extraction from the coastal lagoons was historically practiced.
 During the early 20th century, flamingo eggs and young birds were collected from the colony for food and the pet trade, significantly threatening the colony.
-Protection of the colony began under the Batista government in the 1950s and was reinforced significantly after the Cuban Revolution.
+Protection of the colony began in the 1950s and was reinforced significantly after the Cuban Revolution.

 Park History